Skip to main content

 Not too far away from the Fairy Creek trail head is an alternative hike great for those looking for more of a physical challenge.
 The climb up Swine Flu trail is part of the even grander Mt.
 Proctor loop (definitely a hike for one for the summer to-do list).
 Don't let the unappetizing name deter you from this fantastic hike with a stellar overlooking to Fernie and the Lizard Range.

-Mt.
-Fernie is one of the first big peaks you can conquer in late-spring thanks to the trail's south facing aspect.
-You can get a good idea how accessible the 'summit' is from town by looking at the amount of snow in the right side chutes running down from the ridge top.
+Mount Fernie is one of the first big peaks you can conquer in late spring thanks to the trail's south facing aspect.
+You can get a good idea how accessible the summit is from town by looking at the amount of snow in the right side chutes running down from the ridge top.
 If there's too much snow you probably don't want to be traversing across the chutes.
 However, the midway bench is still worth the trip to get the early season hiking legs moving again.

-There are multiple routes from the Montane Barn to viewpoint at the Hut.
-For casual hikers looking for an Instaworthy photo spot, Easy Beaver is our recommendation.
+There are multiple routes from the Montane Trailhead to the viewpoint at the Hut.
+For casual hikers looking for an "Insta-worthy" photo spot, the Easy Beaver Adaptive Trail is our recommendation.
 It has been laid out to make it accessible for all trail users whilst being immersed in scenic valley views along the way.

 Supporting Fernie's Trail System